kostiantyn-matsebora/streamstore/docs/README.md

 Each type of storage has its own example project, for instance, you can find an example of usage in the [StreamStore.Sql.Example](../src/StreamStore.Sql.Example) project.

-Example projects provides a simple console application that demonstrates how to **configure and use** [`StreamStore`] in your application as single database or multitenancy.
+Example projects provides a simple console application that demonstrates how to **configure and use** [`StreamStore`] in your application as single storage or multitenancy.

-`Single database` examples demonstrates:
+`Single storage` examples demonstrates:

 - optimistic concurrency control
 - asynchronous reading and writing operations